Margaret Clement (missing person): Early years

 Margaret Clement was born on at her family's home, Prospect Station in Seaspray, Victoria.
-She was the third daughter of Scottish immigrant Peter Clement, and his Jane Clement (née Thompson.)
+She was the third daughter of Scottish immigrant Peter Clement, and his wife Jane Clement (née Thompson.)
 Peter Clement was an exceptionally wealthy man, rising from bullock driver to become a mine director and major landholder after accepting unwanted shares in a gold mine as payment.
 Clement's father married the 16-year-old daughter of a fellow bullock driver from the Walhalla goldfields in 1876.
 Clement's mother gave birth to six children by 1888.

 Clement's father died suddenly at the family home in 1890, leaving an estate worth almost £100,000.
 Clement's mother, now a widow at only 30, received a small share of her husband's estate.
 This forced her to move with her six children from Prospect Station to the nearby town of Sale, and later to Melbourne.
 Once the children attained majority at the age of 21, they inherited the bulk of their late father's estate.
 Upon reaching this age in 1902, Margret – with her older sister Jeanie, and their mother, sailed to Europe where they visited several countries and were presented at court.

 Adult life

 In 1907, Clement purchased the property of Tullaree in Buffalo, Victoria as tenants in common with her sister Jeanie.
 Both sisters were to spend most of the remainder of the lives living in the remote, but opulent, homestead.
 Rumours that the property's original owner, Martin Wiberg, had hidden a stash of 5,000 gold sovereigns he stole from the mail steamer Avoca persisted throughout the sisters' ownership of Tullaree, despite thorough searches by previous owners.
 The property consisted of 2,000 acres of reclaimed swamp, with a 17-room homestead, outbuildings, and a staff of 11 to maintain the property and serve their many guests and frequent society functions.
 Younger brother Peter Clement managed the property for several years before marrying in 1912.

 Peter Clement had been an effective and dedicated steward, running his sisters' property with diligence and honesty.
 Sadly, they lacked any understanding of farming or money management, and his less scrupulous successors in the role took advantage of them.

-By the 1920s, the property was no longer a working farm, nor able to support the glamourous functions the sisters had previously hosted.
+By the 1920s, the property was no longer a working farm, nor able to support the glamorous functions the sisters had previously hosted.
 Weeds spread across the property and the fences and drainage had become neglected.
 The stock was sold off, the staff were dismissed, and parts of the land were compulsorily acquired for the benefit of returned soldiers of the First Australian Imperial Force.